rjb489/CS386-wkgOut/Deliverables/D1-Inception.md

 ---
 # **Initial Value Proposition & Customer Segment**

+-Initial guess
+   -Customers will find value in being able to both schedule and record there workouts.

+-Value Proposition
+   -We will provide an way for our customers to plan their workouts and journal about their days.

 *The value proposition should make clear the value from the point of view of the customer.
 It should not be a slogan or a description of functionality.
 The value proposition and consumer segment should be coherent with the text in the previous section; in particular, the value should address the problem reported above (problem-solution fit).
 The customer segment should not be too broad or too specific.*